debsdebsenson/I2C/README.md

 # I2C

- I2C (Image to communicate) - Application to enable people to communicate via eye movements using images.
+**I2C (Image to communicate)** is an application to enable people to communicate via eye movements using images.